HaoNLe/FashionWebapp/IntroTodeepLearning.md

 ## Generalizing Models

 So far we've learned what neural nets are, what math functions they consist of, and how they learn.
 Now let's talk about how sometimes our models can *overfit* the problem.
-Overfit happens in real life when students memorize how to do specific problems, but fail to generalize techniques to other similar problems.
-Example: memorizing that 2x2 is 4 but being unable to solve 2x3.
-The same thing can happen to neural networks.
+Overfitting is when a model is so well tuned to the training data that it fails to generalize to real or test data.
 We want out models to do well with data it hasn't seen before and this is called the model's ability to *generalize*.

 An example of a neural network overfitting is if it can distinguish dogs but only if its long-haired, in a sitting position, and is light colored.
 It fails to generalize and would not recognize a running chihuahua as a dog.
 There can be many reasons as to why this particular model has overfit.